RekordowyGeniusz/SpeedCamera/README.md

 Also for easier UX, an overlay was created which allows changing crucial parameters (like the coordinates on the window which correspond to the measurement track start and it's end etc.) without the need to manually change the code.

+## 📦 **Requirements**
+Apart from requirements.txt file, it may be needed to install PyTorch and Cuda drivers.

-Feedback about the code and logic would be well recieved!
+**Feedback** about the code and logic would be well recieved!

+## 📄 **License**
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.